 1 How can anonymous reception of broadcast be assured in the framework of interactive broadcasts without any necessity for explicit user intervention?

-2 What are the technical means to preserve the privacy of user information?
+2 What are the technical means to preserve the security of personal data of the user ?

 3 What technical methods can be used to allow anonymous participation in interactive broadcasting services?